Mikaela/mikaela.github.io/n/essentialsoftware.md

 - pavucontrol is the volume manager and needs no introduction especially if one looks at it
 - Tor Browser just must exist everywhere just in case!
+- Firefox is the last major non-Chromium web browser and while installed by default, it may not survive `flatpak uninstall --all`.
 - VLC is a world-famous media player supporting ~everything and the flathub apparently bundles libdvdcss having the capacity to play DVDs.